 What customers told us:

-"I haven't got the ability to check everything."
+"I haven't got the time to check everything."

 "Tell me what I need to focus on first."